dhellmann/pymotw/PyMOTW/os/index.rst

 The Python documentation for the os module is subtitled "Miscellaneous operating system interfaces".
-The module includes mostly functions for creating and managing running processes or filesystem content (files and directories), with a few other random bits of functionality thrown in besides.
+The module includes mostly functions for creating and managing running processes or filesystem content (files and directories), with a few other bits of functionality thrown in besides.

 .. note::